angryelectron/xbmq-java/README.md

 Developers
 ----------
 xbmq is built using the Netbeans IDE but can be built simply with Java 7 SDK and Apache Ant.
-Simply open xbmq as a Netbeans project to build, or run 'ant' from the command line.
+Open xbmq as a Netbeans project to build, or run 'ant' from the command line.

-To build a distribution archive, run 'ant dist'.
+Other useful Ant targets, which can be run from netbeans or the command line:

+* javadoc - Use Netbeans to Generate Javadocs or see dist/javadoc for helpul explanations of the classes and methods that make up xbmq.

+* dist - build distribution archives for all supported architectures.
 Distribution archives include a sample properties file, this README, and RXTX native libraries.

 Contributions to the xbmq project are welcome and can be submitted by using the [ol' fork-n-pull](https://help.github.com/articles/using-pull-requests/).